Where to Stay in Blair

 Back in the Day

 Scotland’s fourth-largest city was an hour away on the bus.
-We would make several trips to Dundee every year.
-But the post-berry-picking-season trip was the most purposeful and to the point.
+Of the regular trips to Dundee every year, the most purposeful was at the end of the berry-picking-season.
 Once there, the Ma would march us to Draffens, a vast department store on the corner of Whitehall Street and the Nethergate.

-It was straight up to the third floor, where we were kitted out for the coming school year: Grey socks, grey shirts, grey pullovers and grey flannel shorts.
+It was straight up to the third floor to get kitted out for the coming school year: Grey socks, grey shirts, grey pullovers, and grey flannel shorts.
 Maybe a new blue blazer for me, my younger brother qualifying for the hand-me-down.
 In truth, all these items were available at the Co-op back in Blair.
 But, Ma’s sister-in-law Jean’s sister Cath was Head Buyer at Draffens, and there might have been a discount involved.

 We were afforded anything we wanted there, as long as it was under £1.

 I always liked being in Dundee and kept up regular social visits through the 60s.
-There was always lots to do.
+There was still lots to do.
 I went to concerts in the Caird Hall: Ella Fitzgerald, Acker Bilk and his Jazzmen, Dave Brubeck Quintet, and Peter, Paul and Mary.
-In later life, whenever an opportunity presented itself, I organised trips to the area on any pretext.
+I watched the Harlem Globetrotters perform at the Ice Rink.
+In later life, whenever an opportunity presented itself, I organized trips to the area on any pretext.